 Prereq: admission to department honors program; a proposal accepted and given written consent by the thesis advisor and departmental chairperson.
 The honors thesis involves a closely supervised research project that results in a paper of approximately 20 pages.
 (Y)

 Total number of honors credits required (including honors seminar and thesis): 15 credits

-If you would like to be considered for the communication honors program, please complete the Application for Honors, and email the form as an attachment to Dr. Patricia McCormick, email@example.com.
-The departmental honors committee reviews applications on an annual basis in the fall term.
+If you would like to be considered for the communication honors program, please complete the Application for Honors, and email the form as an attachment to email@example.com.
+The departmental undergraduate committee reviews applications on an annual basis in the fall term.
 The committee then informs applicants of their decision.